< Kid Fenris: Virus Buster Serge Review

 In the chaos that ensues, Serge squares off against the crazed machine and stumbles across a piece of combat armor in STAND's nearby hovercraft.
 Donning this red battle suit (which, by the color-coded logic of sentai shows, marks him as the group's leader), he destroys the crazed mecha-beast and collapses in exhaustion.
 After a visit to STAND's medical labs and a stay in its prison cells, Serge is recruited into the organization by Raven, or rather by Raven's promise of revealing Serge's past and the sources of his nightmares.

 Grotesque as his characters can look, Obari usually comes through with some nicely animated combat.
 Yet Virus doesn't have much of that, as its TV budget results in a lot of stiff images and cheap backgrounds.
-And for those who misguidedly lust after cartoon women, there's only limited bounce from Erika.
-That's not entirely a negative, though, since she's as sexy as a robotic wasp with breasts.
-The soundtrack's also unremarkable, though Dragon Ash's opening piece has a raspy, alt-rock quality that was growing on me by the disc's end.
+And for those who misguidedly lust after cartoon women, Erika's as sexy as a robotic wasp with breasts.

 The English dub, from Skypilot Entertainment, is no real help.
 The lip-sync is off constantly, and even voice acting veterans like Jessica Calvello (Excel Saga's lead nutjob) and Angora Deb don't have the presence they should.
 Supporting characters sound awful, and the Japanese cast is boring throughout.
 Some have upbraided Manga for using a subtitled script often indistinguishable from the dubbed dialogue, but it's the least of the problems in Virus.

-Though I'm unavoidably fond of cyberpunk pabulum, I can't find a reason to recommend this, considering what else is on the market.
-Bubblegum Crisis Tokyo 2040 is more fun, Silent Mobius has more dignity, and even Burn Up Excess handles blatant fan service and huge-eyed overkill with greater aplomb.
-Virus Buster Serge isn't as repulsive as some of Obari's other showcases, but it's too bland, confused, and unappealing to be much better.
+When it comes cyberpunk-anime pabulum, Virus is beaten by even its most meager competition.
+Bubblegum Crisis Tokyo 2040 is more fun, Silent Mobius has more dignity, and even the lousy Burn Up Excess has more style.
+Virus Buster Serge isn't as repulsive as some of Obari's other showcases.
+It's just bland, confused, and unappealing.
+There's some progress.

 Virus copyrighted by J.C.
 Staff.